andrewKOwong/mixedconclusions/content/blog/clps/index.md

 For example, a respondent with a weight of 570.9 (the median weight) should have their response treated as if it represents 570.9 people.
-Note that the sum of the weights is less than the total population of Canada, has it takes into account the exclusions from the sample (e.g. people less than 18 years of age).
+Note that the sum of the weights is less than the total population of Canada, as it takes into account the exclusions from the sample (e.g. people less than 18 years of age).

 For estimating sample variance, StatsCan also provides 1000 bootstrap